 Before shipping your coins to any auction house for consignment, always talk with the company's team first.
 Many auction houses have packaging available for your collection, and you can coordinate with them to ensure you can ship all of your items to reduce the risk of damage.

 Also, make sure the items are insured for the estimated value of the collection.
 The U.S. Postal Service allows for up to $50,000 in shipping insurance against damage, theft, or loss.
-If the items are valued at higher than $50,000, many auction houses will fly directly to you for examination and transport.

 Do Auction Houses Insure My Coin Collection?